Go Back Up

 Accounting Tips • Dec 19, 2025 1:08:42 PM

-If you let property, several changes now affect how you report and pay tax.
-Below is a clear, current view of what has changed and what is coming next.
+If you let property, recent tax changes could affect how you report and pay tax.
+Understanding these updates now will help you avoid errors and prepare for what’s coming next.

 Capital Gains Tax on residential property

-• From 6 April 2024, the higher CGT rate on residential property gains fell from 28% to 24%.
-The basic rate on such gains remains 18%.
+From 6 April 2024, the higher Capital Gains Tax rate on residential property gains fell from 28% to 24%.
+The basic rate remains at 18%.
+This change is designed to make property disposals slightly less costly for higher-rate taxpayers.

-• HMRC also changed main CGT rates on other assets for disposals on or after 30 October 2024, and provides an official calculator to adjust 2024–25 Self Assessment computations where software has not updated rates.
+HMRC also updated the main Capital Gains Tax rates on other assets for disposals made on or after 30 October 2024.
+If your accounting software has not yet applied these changes, HMRC provides an official calculator to adjust your 2024–25 Self Assessment computations.
+It’s worth checking this before you submit your return.

 • Draft legislation confirms an extension to £20,000 from April 2028.